jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-10.md

 ---
 heading: Chapter 10
-title: "CLOSED SEASON"
+title: "The Vanishing Of Investment Opportunity"
 c: "firebrick"
 description: ""
 date: 2025-09-21
-weight: 193
+weight: 32
 ---

-THE VANISHING OF INVESTMENT OPPORTUNITY

 THE nature of this problem can be most tellingly displayed against the background of contemporaneous discussion.
 The present generation of